Trinidad Escobar

 Her YA graphic novel is inspired by her and her son’s experience with Autism as well as the colonial history of the South Pacific.
 It will be published by Farrar, Straus and Giroux Books for Young Readers in 2026.

-She holds a B.A. degree in Poetry from San Francisco State University, an M.F.A. in Contemplative Poetry from the Jack Kerouac School, and an M.F.A. in Comics from California College of the Arts.
+She holds a B.A. degree in Poetry from San Francisco State University and an M.F.A. in Comics from California College of the Arts.
+Before pursuing her life in comics she studied contemplative arts and eco-psychology at the Buddhist arts college Naropa University.
+She is a fellow of the Jack Kerouac School of Disembodied Poetics.

 Cover of Drawing Power, published by Abrams

 The first book of Trinidad’s memoir, CRUSHED, was published in 2018.
-It is a comic about adoption, undiagnosed Autism, spirituality, and finding home.
+It is a comic about adoption, mental health, spirituality, and finding home.
 The fifth printing of CRUSHED was sold out in April 2024.
 All proceeds were donated to families in Gaza, Palestine.

 Trinidad’s book Arrive In My Hands, an Ignatz and Broken Frontier Award-nominated collection of erotic lesbian poetry-comics was published by Black Josei Press in 2022.